Fariba-Kamani/lets-padel/README.md

 ## Testing

 Testing was ongoing throughout the entire project developement.
-Chrome developer tools were used whilst building to find and resolve any issues that came along and to ensure everything was working correctly as expected.
+Chrome developer tools were used whilst building to find and resolve any issues that came along and to ensure that everything was working correctly as expected.

 Chrome developer tools were also used to ensure that the project is responsive, looks good and functions as it should on all standard screen sizes.

-The website has been tested on Chrome, Microsoft Edge and Safari.
+The website has been tested on following browsers; Chrome, Microsoft Edge and Safari.
+Devices I have tested the project on are VivoBook Asus laptop, iPhone 13, iphone 14 och Samsung Galaxy A14.

+Additional testing was done by a few friends on both Android and iOS mobile devices.

 ### Automated testing